sfgazetteer.com

 San Francisco International Airport

-Huxley always greets guests at the airport, although he's never been past security.
+Huxley always greets guests at the airport, though he hasn't been past security since moving to the Bay Area in 2005.

 Joyce Kozloff's very decorative three-part work, "Bay Area Deco/Bay Area Victorian/Bay Area Funk" is in the hallway between the International Terminal and domestic Terminal 1.